Genez-io/genez-io.github.io/content/posts/web3_app.md

 #### **Create a Mongo Database**

-You will need to setup a Mongo Database to store the events that are triggered on the smart contract.
+You will need to set up a Mongo Database to store the events that are triggered on the smart contract.
 Follow the steps from this tutorial to create a free Mongo Database on {{< external-link link="https://genez.io/blog/how-to-add-a-mongodb-to-your-genezio-project/" >}}MongoDB Atlas{{< /external-link >}} and integrate it within your genezio project.

 #### **Create a wallet with Metamask**